On products of K-moduli spaces: Preliminaries

-\begin{theorem}[{{K-moduli Theorem}}] Let $r\in\Q_{\geq 1}$ and $c\in(0,1/r)$ be a rational number, and $\chi$ be the Hilbert polynomial of an anti-canonically polarized smooth Fano variety.
+\begin{theorem}[{{K-moduli Theorem}}] Let $r\in\Q_{\geq 1}$ and $c\in(0,1/r)$ be a rational number, and $\chi$ be the Hilbert polynomial of an anti-canonically polarised Fano variety.
 Consider the moduli pseudo-functor sending a reduced base $S$ to

 Then there is a reduced Artin stack ${\M}^K(c)$ of finite type over $\C$ representing this moduli pseudo-functor.
-The $\C$-points of ${\M}^K(c)$ parameterize K-semistable $\Q$-Gorenstein smoothable log Fano pairs $(X,cD)$ with Hilbert polynomial $\chi(X,\cO_X(-mK_X))=\chi(m)$ for sufficiently divisible $m\gg 0$ and $D\sim_{\Q}-rK_X$.
-Moreover, the stack ${\M}^K(c)$ admits a good moduli space $\overline{M}^K(c)$, which is a reduced projective scheme of finite type over $\C$, whose $\C$-points parameterize K-polystable log Fano pairs. \end{theorem}
+The $\C$-points of ${\M}^K(c)$ parameterise K-semistable $\Q$-Gorenstein log Fano pairs $(X,cD)$ with Hilbert polynomial $\chi(X,\cO_X(-mK_X))=\chi(m)$ for sufficiently divisible $m\gg 0$ and $D\sim_{\Q}-rK_X$.
+Moreover, the stack ${\M}^K(c)$ admits a good moduli space $\overline{M}^K(c)$, which is a reduced projective scheme of finite type over $\C$, whose $\C$-points parameterise K-polystable log Fano pairs. \end{theorem}